 Have you ever been in an argument for any length of time only to finally realize you totally misunderstood what the other party was attempting to convey?
 If not, you are probably either single or in a very new relationship.

 In his discussion on remarkable leaders, Eikenberry defines four individual personality types within many organizations.
 Eikenberry names these “The Thinker, the Doer, the Feeler, and the Imaginer”.
 The author demonstrates that each of these individuals relates to information differently due to their own personality filters.

-As the communication continues amongst the personality types, the information continues to change and evolve, much like the children’s game telephone.
+As communication continues amongst the personality types, the information continues to change and evolve, much like the children’s game telephone.
 When the last person speaks the message to the whole group, it usually has little to do with the message that was originally transmitted.

 How might this evolution of information be more clearly understood?
 Suppose the leader of the organization conveys an important message to the four personality types discussed previously.
-How will this message be perceived by each and what will the individual outcomes for each personality type look like?
+How will this message be perceived by each, and what will the individual outcomes for each personality type look like?

 1. The Thinker

 May see the information as something to be analyzed in order to ultimately act upon it once it has been thoroughly understood on every level.

 May believe it is a directive to act immediately.
 They may even have contempt for those concepts of wait-and-analyze.
 They may think waiting is a sign of the inability to take appropriate and decisive action.

 Sees things as an opportunity to get others involved and to build relationships around the message.
 This individual is most interested in making sure that everyone gets the message.
 They see action as important, but different from the Doer’s understanding.

 May perceive this as a mandate to think outside of the box.
 This individual may be ready to throw out all old ideas and start fresh with an idea that has nothing to do with the previous methodologies.
 This person might agree with the thinker the message needs to be thought, about but would rather consider and act on new and potentially untried objectives.